Boat Insurance

 How Does Boat Insurance Work?

-Boat insurance functions very similarly to other policies under the same umbrella.
+Boat insurance is not required, but is advised.
+It functions very similarly to other policies under the same umbrella.
 Much like any other insurance plan, you’ll pay monthly insurance premiums that grant liability for potential risks related to your watercraft.

 For boat insurance, these risks include physical damages to the boat, injury or death of passengers, or theft involving the watercraft.